-The heat treat oven is officially up & running at Ermak!
-This was a major move and we are excited to further serve our customers with this new capability.
-Though many aluminum castings are used in the “as cast” condition, some applications will require metal properties that are not present in the cast material, such as enhanced strength.
-In these cases, we turn to the aluminum heat treatment process.
+Many aluminum castings are utilized in their “as cast” state.
+However, some applications require metal properties that are not present in the cast material, such as enhanced strength.
+In these cases, we turn to the aluminum heat-treatment process.

-Our certified furnaces and controls provide uniform heat transfer to all areas of the castings.
-Our large high-temperature ovens provide excellent tempering results that are consistent and reliable.
+Ermak’s certified furnaces and controls provide uniform heat transfer to all areas of the castings.
+In addition, our large high-temperature ovens provide excellent tempering results that are consistent and reliable.

 Tensile – The amount of force required to break the material, typically measured in pounds per square inch (PSI).